12 Suggestions for successfully sharing Christmas as a co-parent

 Especially if you are not a seasoned drinker.

-Too much alcohol on Christmas Day can make you momentarily merry but lead to feeling of anger, tiredness, irritability and anxiety.
-It can also make you over-emotional or argumentative … which you seriously don’t need when you are trying so hard to keep the peace with you ex.
+Too much alcohol on Christmas Day can make you momentarily merry but lead to feelings of anger, tiredness, irritability and anxiety.
+It can also make you over-emotional or argumentative … which you seriously don’t need when you are trying so hard to keep the peace with your ex.

-Plus, your kids won’t enjoy seeing mum drunk, so limit the drink and stay on-form for them.
+Plus, your kids won’t enjoy seeing their mummy drunk, so limit the drink and stay on form for them.

-Note: If you ex is a big drinker, try and arrange Christmas so neither you or the kids are around him while he is intoxicated because this is prime time for heightened emotions and arguments.
+Note: If the other parent is a big drinker, try and arrange Christmas so neither you nor the kids are around him while he is intoxicated because this is prime time for heightened emotions and arguments.

 If you will be spending all or part of Christmas Day alone, make plans and keep busy.
 And know that it will get easier as the years go by.